-Please understand that completion of the assignments (you worked hard) is a necessary but not sufficient condition for earning an "A" grade.
-What counts throughout is the quality.
+Please understand that completion of the assignments (you worked hard on) is necessary but not always a sufficient condition for earning an "A" grade.
+What counts throughout is the quality and following directions.
 Grades for individual assignments will be assigned based on a point system with each assignment worth an allotted number of points.

-Assignment description: Detailed descriptions and scoring rubrics for every assignment in this course can be found on blackboard.
+Assignment description: Detailed descriptions and scoring rubrics for every assignment in this course can be found on blackboard